Federal Marketplace Open Enrollment Period Begins Nov. 1 and continues until Dec. 15 for Health Insurance Coverage to Begin January 2021

 In addition to the website, interested applicants can apply over the phone by calling 1-800-318-2596.

-If you have health coverage through the marketplace now, you may review and update your application at HealthCare.gov and report any life changes.
+If you have health coverage through the marketplace now, you may review and update your application at www.healthcare.gov and report any life changes.

 To speak with an interpreter, applicants may call 1-800-318-2596 and say “Agent” or press “0.”
 Once an agent is on the line, say the name of the language you need.
 TTY users may call 1-855-889-4325.